RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/3-ill-let-myself-in.md

  <https://attack.mitro.org/tactics/TA0003/> is a good start for fun stuff you can do directly on Linux. _Let's ingore serverless and Windows nodes for a second_.
  Once an attacker has root access to a node, they can put stuff in shared storage and then it's really fun!

+ ## What to do

+ What would you do once you know an attacker has gained access?

+ - You can rebuild all infra.
+But what if the attacker does the exact same thing?
+ - You need to worry about all credentials in the cluster: clouds, databases, external parties..
+   - You need to thread model this thing.
+What if an admin leaves and can still access these credentials?